Azure/azure-quickstart-templates/201-cosmosdb-advanced-threat-protection-create-account/README.md

 CosmosDB Advanced Threat Protection is a unified package for advanced CosmosDB security capabilities.

-For more information on CosmosDB Advanced Threat Protection, see the [official documentation](replace.with.official.documentation.link).
+See [CosmosDB Advanced Threat Protection official documentation](replace.with.official.documentation.link) For more information.

 `Tags : CosmosDB, Advanced Threat Protection`